This post has been sponsored by The Coca-Cola Company.

 Summer is the time for road trips!
 Whether it’s a couple hours to visit friends and family or a full day driving cross-country, traveling with toddlers can seem daunting.
 My parents live in New England, a 12 hour drive from us and our dear friends are 2.5 hours south, both drives we make relatively often with two little ones in tow.

 With more road trips with toddlers and babies under our belt than I’d like to count, I’ve learned the most important part about any road trip with kids is the snacks.
 I like to keep a variety on hand but our favorite for the last few months (at home and in the car) have been peanut butter filled pretzels (and you can get a huge jar at Sam’s club – just look for the Member’s Mark brand).
-We also always travel with plenty of water in straw water bottles but I like having a few other drink options for rest stops and recently introduced Lincoln to the Honest Kid’s Kids® juice boxes and I love that they have quite a bit less sugar than other options the product has less sugar than the leading kids juice drinks.
+We also always travel with plenty of water in straw water bottles but I like having a few other drink options for rest stops and recently introduced Lincoln to the Honest Kid’s Kids® juice boxes and I love that they have less sugar than the leading kids juice drinks.